 The best way to enjoy the ciders and juices is to eat at Mooma Restaurant, the latest addition to the farm.

-This farm to table restaurant offers local Catalan specialties using apples, their local produce.
-What results is a unique combination of savory and sweet dishes made with the apples and accompanied by cider.
+The result is a unique combination of savory and sweet dishes made with their apples and accompanied by cider.

-Located in Cadaques, in the middle of the Cap de Creus peninsula, Es Baluard is an idyllic location by the sea.
+It is located in Cadaques, in the middle of the Cap de Creus peninsula, with stunning Mediterranean views.

 Opened in 1967, this family-owned restaurant, now on the third generation, is managed by the daughter Aina of the Seriñana Puig family.

-Es Baluard specializes in seafood cuisine with locally caught produce.
-The dishes are prepared with simplicity and with a total respect for nature.
+At Es Baluard, the dishes are prepared with simplicity and with a total respect for nature.

-The fish and seafood featured are based on what the fishermen catch fresh that day.
-You get to sample a variety of grilled or baked fish, fish stews with wines from the DO Empordà region.
+Enjoy a variety of traditional seafood dishes including grilled or baked fish, fish stews along with wines from the DO Empordà region.

 Where to Eat Catalan Seafood in Costa Brava